bml-research/data_analysis_bml/excel/excel_05_data_cleaning.md

 ## Find and replace

-Find and replace is usefull to clean data.
+Find and replace is useful to clean data.
 This example shows some HTML tags in cells:

 ![find replace](./pics_05_data_cleaning/fig11.png)
 *<sub>Figure 11: HTML tags in cells.</sub>*